 On Sept.
-2, Ruslan Sokolovsky, a 22-yr-vintage video blogger from Yekaterinburg, was arrested on suspicion of inciting hate and offending believers’ feelings.
-The arrest was caused using a video published on the blogger’s YouTube channel.
-Sokolovsky is strolling around a neighborhood Orthodox church while gambling the well-known recreation Pokémon Go Atticus Blog.
+2, Ruslan Sokolovsky, a 22-year-old video blogger from Yekaterinburg, was arrested on suspicion of inciting hate and offending believers’ feelings.
+The arrest was made using a video published on the blogger’s YouTube channel.
+In the video, Sokolovsky is strolling around a neighborhood Orthodox church while playing the well-known Pokémon Go Atticus Blog.

 Why make the video?

-In keeping with the blogger, he decided to movie the video inner Yekaterinburg’s Church on the Blood after he heard on Russian Television that playing Pokémon Go inside a church ought to result in crook prosecution for offending believers’ emotions.
+In keeping with the blogger, he decided to make a video of Yekaterinburg’s Church on Blood after he heard on Russian Television that playing Pokémon Go inside a church should result in crook prosecution for offending believers’ emotions.
 Sokolovsky, an atheist, criticizes the church in numerous video posts and opposes his attempts to impose spiritual training in Russia.
-Because early 2016, he has additionally been publishing a mag mocking religion.
+In early 2016, he published a magazine mocking religion.
 (As of Sept.
 6, the website is not to be had. – RBTH)

 Bloggers may want to serve 3-5 years in jail for ‘offensive’ videos.
 The criminal case launched in opposition to Sokolovsky lists prices: ‘inciting hate’ and ‘offending the emotions of believers’.